rubenwardy/minetest_modding_book/_en/players/hud.md

 ## Changing an Element

-You can use the ID returned by the hud_add method to update or remove it later.
+You can use the ID returned by the hud_add method to update it or remove it later.

 ```lua
 local idx = player:hud_add({